Moving to Bahrain Guide

 Visitors to Bahrain can, therefore, look forward to an exciting multi-cultural country with all the different experiences this can entail.

 Bahrain is an intriguing destination for travellers and expats alike.
 Rather than representing a single landmass – such as nearby Saudi Arabia – it is instead a network of islands.
 Originally numbering some 30, thanks to land reclamation Bahrain now claims over 80 land masses.
 Of these Bahrain Island is the largest and most developed.
 It is here that the capital city, Manama, resides, and where most expats are likely to find themselves stationed.

 Over the years Manama has grown to be a major urban hub with all the modern conveniences this entails.
 There are hospitals and schools aplenty, together with a well-maintained road network.
 That said, outside of this sprawling metropolis essential services can be much more difficult to encounter.

 Bahrain is a desert nation, and as such one can expect hot summers.
 In July and August, when the heat is at its most extreme, daytime temperatures of 40’C or more are commonplace.

 On the other hand when it comes to cooling off on a hot summer’s day you’re never far from the ocean on this Arabian archipelago.

 Winters are altogether more pleasant, with the mercury hovering closer to 20’C. It is during the winter months that the majority of Bahrain’s scant precipitation occurs.
-Generally speaking spring and summer are the most settled times of year, making them the ideal seasons for sight-seeing.
+Generally speaking spring and summer are the most settled times of the year, making them the ideal seasons for sightseeing.